CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 In VSCode go to Ports and add the port `4000`.
 Open the browser in Windows:
 <http://localhost:4000/rust_wasm_pwa_minimal_clock/>
-This is an example of Webassembly and PWA, directly from a docker container.
+This is an example of Webassembly and PWA, directly from a Linux OCI container.
 A good learning example.

 ## After reboot